 Recruitment will no longer be limited by geographical constraints.
 This will set the tone for remote teams becoming a core strategy in global companies.
 Companies can make hiring calls based almost exclusively on talent instead of location.
 Creating a global, more democratized talent pool of professionals.

-In response to this trend, global employment solutions will play a vital role in mobilising employees and streamlining the various processes involved.
+In response to this trend, global employment solutions will play a vital role in mobilising international employees and streamlining the various processes involved.
 We look at how EOR can help navigate this terrain.

 What is an employer of record?